 In-person employer events with ACES students are postponed for the time being, however, we are currently in the process of creating virtual experiences for students.
 Employers interested in engaging with ACES students virtually can sign up here.
 Employers' questions can be directed to Kim Cosler, Manager of Special Projects, Business Engagement and Career Experience Initiatives, at email@example.com.

 According to a 2013 Gallup report, less than 28% of high school students and 50% of college students were developing real-world problem-solving skills.
-Data gathered by the National Center for Education Statistics (NCES) in 2012 showed significant absence of career exploration and preparation in public high schools.
+Data gathered by the National Center for Education Statistics (NCES) in 2012 showed a significant absence of career exploration and preparation in public high schools.
 Employers surveyed by the National Association of Colleges and Employers (NACE) also recommended that students gain hands-on, real-world experiences during their education and master career-readiness skills in order to have a competitive advantage in the workforce.

-Based on successful piloted career readiness programming of 100 ACES students funded by the HESS Construction Company, the ACES Career Readiness Program aims to significantly improve career readiness through experiential activities in partnership with regional employers and workforce-readiness skill building.
+Based on successful piloted career readiness programming of 100 ACES students funded by the HESS Construction Company, the ACES Career Readiness Program aims to significantly improve career readiness through experiential activities in partnership with regional employers and workforce-readiness skill-building.

 The ACES Pathway

-Achieving Collegiate Excellence and Success [ACES] is a collaboration between Montgomery County Public Schools, Montgomery College and the Universities at Shady Grove to provide individualized support and interventions that will increase college enrollment and completion, especially among student groups that are underrepresented in higher education.
+Achieving Collegiate Excellence and Success [ACES] is a collaboration between Montgomery County Public Schools, Montgomery College, and the Universities at Shady Grove to provide individualized support and interventions that will increase college enrollment and completion, especially among student groups that are underrepresented in higher education.
 Students apply to ACES in the spring of 10th grade and, if accepted to the program, are assigned an academic coach during their 11th and 12th grades.
 Coaching and support through Montgomery College and Universities at Shady Grove will continue for ACES students who choose to attend these institutions.